 More from the Author – About the Project

-A few years ago, a quarter century later, I began to prepare a version of the story for the public and historians, which I call Wilber’s War, a trilogy.
+Some 30 years later, I began to prepare a version of the story for the public and historians, which I call Wilber’s War, a trilogy.
 It portrays early 20th Century America and the entire Pacific War as experienced by my parents and revealed contemporaneously through the letters of Wilber (as edited by me) and through my own memories and research.
+It was published in 2016, a beautiful set of three hardcover books in a slipcase.
+A year later, I published a one-volume distillation of the trilogy, with the same name, Wilber’s War.